yrizos/joomla-cli/README.md

 `jcli db --import <path>`

 Will import the database.
-If database exists, you'll be given the choice to dump it first.
+If the database exists, you'll be given the choice to dump it first.

 ### Config